On the uniqueness of infinity-categorical enhancements of triangulated categories: (Counter)examples, questions, and conjectures

 \subsection{Stable $n$-categories}

 In this section we attempt to outline a story which will eventually clarify the power of triangulated categories at determining the underlying stable $\infty$-category, despite losing a great deal of information.
 Most of this section is speculative.
+But, Raptis has recently made some progress in the directions outlined here (and much more) in~\cite{raptis}.

 If $n\geq 1$, an $n$-category for us is an $\infty$-category $\Cscr$ such that $\Map_\Cscr(X,Y)$ is $(n-1)$-truncated for all objects $X,Y\in\Cscr$.
 Recall that this means that $\pi_i\Map_\Cscr(X,Y)=0$ for all $i\geq n$ (and every choice of basepoint).
 We let $\Cat_{n-1}\subseteq\Cat_\infty$ be the full subcategory on the $n$-categories.
 In general, $\Cat_{n-1}$ is itself a large $n$-category.
 In particular, $\Cat_0$ is equivalent to the category of small categories and functors between them.
 By Gepner--Haugseng~\cite{gepner-haugseng}, we can also view $\Cat_{n-1}$ as an $(n,2)$-category as $\Cat_{n-1}$ is enriched over itself: given $n$-categories $\Cscr$ and $\Dscr$, the functor $\infty$-category $\Fun(\Cscr,\Dscr)$ is an $n$-category by~\cite[2.3.4.8]{htt}.